d-paulus/scrape_oryx_py/README.md

 ## Issues
 * Underreporting: multiple equipment reports listed within one \<a\>-tag are currently treated as one.
-* 'Flag'-data is ignored, i.e., country of equipment origin.
+* 'Flag'-data is ignored, i.e., country of equipment manufacturing.